Elementary Education & Mild/Moderate Disabilities

 The description of degree requirements for elementary education and mild/moderate disabilities provides an overview of courses required to complete the degree program.

-The program represents a performance-based model of personnel preparation, which includes field experiences associated with the required coursework.
-These experiences prepare candidates for the culminating clinical experience (student teaching or internship), which occurs during the last semester of the program.
-Information on the field experience requirements for each course can be found in the syllabus for each course.
+The elementary education and mild/moderate disabilities program represents a performance-based model of personnel preparation, which includes a number of field experiences associated with the attendant coursework.
+These experiences culminate in the year-long residency.
+Information on the field experience requirements of each course may be found in each course's syllabus.
+For more information, please see the web page for field experience.

 Candidate Assessment Information